The Rise of Experiential Marketing: Creating Memorable Moments in Hospitality

 • Emphasize emotional connections and personal engagement.

 Historically, traditional marketing tactics like commercials and print ads aimed at a wider audience delivered a single message and either worked or didn’t.
 Nowadays, marketing strategies are much more intuitive.
-Even digital marketing strategies, like those on social media, are more advanced and customizable as your team can tailor content to specific groups and platforms and even engage with customers through marketing materials.
+Even digital marketing strategies, like those on social media, are more advanced and customizable, as your team can tailor content to specific groups and platforms and even engage with customers through marketing materials.

 Traditional marketing methods don’t allow for that.